Wellington to Auckland Road Trip: The Essential Guide

 Quite simply, because it’s one of the best road trips in New Zealand that you can do!

-The North Island of New Zealand has plenty of great places to see and a lot of them are between Wellington and Auckland!
+The North Island of New Zealand has plenty of great places to see and a lot of them are on a Wellington to Auckland drive!

 I spent the majority of my New Zealand working holiday in the South Island, so it was nice to get to the North Island and experience a different side to the country.